MarcisGailitis/GCP---Associate-Cloud-Engineer/2 Essential Google Cloud Infrastructure -  Foundation.md

 - Cloud Router: create a new router
   - Name: nat-router
   - Create
-- NAT mapping: Allows you to choose subnets to map to NAT gateway
+- NAT mapping allows you to choose subnets to map to the NAT gateway
 - Create

 #### 3.15.11.
 Check VM access to the internet